oilcrest/EmergentMind-nix-config/README.md

     - `optional` - Optional configurations present across more than one host.
     - `users` - Host level user configurations present across at least one host.
         - `<user>/keys` - Public keys for the user that are symlinked to ~/.ssh
+  - `dariwn` - machine specific configurations for hosts on dariwn systems
+      - Currently not using any darwin hosts
+  - `linux` - machine specific configurations for hosts on linux systems
       - `genoa` - stage 6
-  - `ghost` - Primary box - 4.0GHz Ryzen 5 3600XT (12 core), 64MB RAM, Radeon RX5600XT
+      - `ghost` - Primary box - 4.0GHz Ryzen 5 3600XT (6C/12T), 64MB RAM, Radeon RX5600XT
       - `grief` - Lab - Qemu VM
       - `gooey` - stage x
       - `guppy` - Remote Install Lab - Qemu VM
       - `gusto` - Theatre - Asus VivoPC - 1.5GHz Celeron 1007U, 4GB RAM, onboard Intel graphics
+      - `iso` - custom NixOS ISO that incorporates some quality of life configuration for use during installations and recovery
 - `home/<user>` - Home-manager configurations, built automatically during host rebuilds.
   - `common` - shared home-manager configurations consumed the user's machine specific ones.
     - `core` - Home-manager configurations present for user across all machines.
 This is a hard rule!
 If something isn't core, it is optional.
     - `optional` - Optional home-manager configurations that can be added for specific machines.
 These can be added by category (e.g. options/media) or individually (e.g. options/media/vlc.nix) as needed.
       The home-manager core and options are defined in host-specific .nix files housed in `home/<user>`.
 - `lib` - Custom library used throughout the nix-config to make import paths more readable.
+Accessible via `lib.custom`.
-- `modules` - Custom modules to enable special functionality for nixos or home-manager oriented configurations.
+- `modules` - Custom modules to enable special functionality and options.
+    - `common` - Custom modules that will work on either linux or dariwn but that aren't specific to home-manager
+    - `darwin` - Custom modules specific to dariwn-based hosts
+    - `home-manager` - Custom modules to home-manager
+    - `nixos` - Custom modules specific to linux-based hosts
-- `nixos-installer` - A stripped down version of the main nix-config flake used exclusively for generating ISOs and during installation of NixOS and nix-config on hosts.
+- `nixos-installer` - A stripped down version of the main nix-config flake used exclusively during installation of NixOS and nix-config on hosts.
 - `overlays` - Custom modifications to upstream packages.
 - `pkgs` - Custom packages meant to be shared or upstreamed.
-- `vars` - Custom variables used throughout the nix-config.
-Most of the variables are focused on the primary user across all hosts.
+    - `common` - Custom packages that will work on either linux or dariwn
+    - `darwin` - Custom packages specific to dariwn-based hosts
+    - `nixos` - Custom packages specific to linux-based hosts
 - `scripts` - Custom scripts for automation, including remote installation and bootstrapping of NixOS and nix-config.

 ## Secrets Management